EduardoZepeda/coffee-bytes-hugo/content/posts/buenas-practicas-y-diseño-de-una-api-rest/index.en.md

 ### Identifiers in the response

 This approach to the problem will require that if the user requires access to the information, it is downloaded at a later time.
-It is ideal for data that is rarely consulted or very numerous.
+It is ideal for data that is rarely consulted or plentiful.

 ```json
 {